clij/clij2-docs/clij25_transition_notes.md

 Ext.CLIJ2_dilateLabels(input, output, radius);
 ```

-The followingin functions were renamed when transitioning from CLIJx to CLIJ2.
+The following functions were renamed when transitioning from CLIJx to CLIJ2.
 Again, no changes to CLIJx-based scripts are necessary.
 The old CLIJx functions still exist and are marked as deprecated.
 In order update your CLIJx-based scripts, consider the following replacements:
 * DilateLabels (formerly known as ExtendLabelsWithMaximumRadius)